3D Stochastic Landau-Lifshitz-Gilbert Equations coupled with Maxwell's Equations with full energy: Galerkin approximation

 \end{trivlist} \end{lem} \begin{notation} Let us define the function $\rho_n:\mathbb{H}_n\times \mathbb{Y}_n\times \mathbb{Y}_n\longrightarrow \mathbb{H}_n$ which corresponds to $\rho$ by:

 We will also need a function $\psi:\R^3\longrightarrow\R$ such that $\psi\in C^1\left(\R^3\right)$,

-and $|\nabla\psi|\leq1$. \begin{rem} The $\psi$ defined above is a truncation on $M$ which to make sure we can get the estimates in Proposition \ref{prop:estimates} below.
+and $|\nabla\psi|\leq1$. \begin{rem} The $\psi$ defined above is used to truncate $M$ in order to make sure we can get the estimates in Proposition \ref{prop:estimates} below.
 The setting of $|\nabla\psi|\leq1$ is also necessary, for instance in the proof of Lemma \ref{lem:4 ineqM}.
-By Theorem \ref{lem:M=1}, we will prove that $|M(t,x)|=1$ for almost every $x\in \cl D$, therefore we can remove this $\psi$ by the end. \end{rem} It also will be convenient to define mappings
+By Lemma \ref{lem:M=1}, we will prove that $|M(t,x)|=1$ for almost every $x\in \cl D$, therefore we can remove this $\psi$ by the end. \end{rem} It also will be convenient to define mappings

 $F_n:\mathbb{H}_n\times \mathbb{Y}_n\times \mathbb{Y}_n\longrightarrow \mathbb{H}_n$ and $G_{nj}:\mathbb{H}_n\longrightarrow \mathbb{H}_n$, $j=1,2,\ldots$, by

 where \arraycolsep{2pt}{ } note that because of the $\psi$, \eqref{eq:Gjn'} is only a notation, not the Fr\'echet derivative of $G_{jn}$.